starkillerOG/h801-mqtt-json/README.md

 If the connection to the MQTT fails it will blink with the red LED 10 times.
 It will try to reconnect after 5sec.

 ![alt text](https://raw.githubusercontent.com/starkillerOG/h801-mqtt-json/master/pictures/flashing_h801.jpg)

+## Subsequent OTA updates of the H801
+After you have completed the initial flash of the H801 as described above, you will be able to flash the H801 Over The Air (OTA) using the wifi-connection.
+1. If the H801 is connected to your wifi you schould be able to open a webbrowser on a PC and go to: "http://opa_update_h801_[Module_Name]/firmware" where [Module_Name] is specified in the Config.h file (default: LED1).
+1. It will ask for credentials if you browse to that web-page, these are the credentials specified in the Config.h file (OTA_username, OTA_password).
+After filling in the credentials you should see two buttons: "Choose File" and "Update".
+1. Open the latest h801-mqtt-json.ino file that you dowload from this github project with Arduino IDE.
+1. Select following in the menu tools:
+   1. Board: Generic ESP8266 Module
+   1. Flash Mode: DIO
+   1. Flash Frequency: 40MHz
+   1. CPU Frequency: 80 MHz
+   1. Flash Size: 1M (64K SPIFFS)
+   1. Upload Speed: 115200
+1. In the top bar select "Sketch" --> "Export Compiled Binary", after it completes there schould be a .bin file in the folder where you saved the h801-mqtt-json.ino file.
+1. Upload this .bin file to your H801 using first the "Choose File" and then the "Update" button of step 2.
+1. Done, the H801 should now update and restart with the new firmware version.

 ## Home assistant example configuration